Onzy Matthews

-Onzy Durrett Matthews, Jr. (January 15, 1930 – November 13, 1997) was an American jazz pianist, singer, arranger and composer as well as a television and movie actor.
+Onzy Durrett Matthews, Jr. (January 15, 1930 – November 13, 1997) was an American jazz pianist, singer, arranger, composer, and television and movie actor.
 He is best known for the big band arrangements done for the Lou Rawls albums Black and Blue and Tobacco Road, as well as arrangements for several of Ray Charles' 1960s releases.
 He had his own big band for many years and recorded numerous tracks for Capitol Records, including two albums released under his own name.
 He later had a close relationship with the Duke Ellington orchestra, working as a pianist, arranger and conductor through the late 1960s and 1970s.

 Biography

 Early days and move to Los Angeles

 Onzy Durrett Matthews, Jr. was born on January 15, 1930, to Onzy Matthews and Leola Jones in Fort Worth, Texas.
-He grew up in Dallas until his early teens when his mother moved to Los Angeles seeking better paying work.
+He grew up in Dallas until his early teens when his mother moved to Los Angeles seeking better-paying work.
 His early exposure to music was through singing in a church gospel choir.